 Coping with emotional and social effects

-Your child can have emotional and social effects as well as physical effects after a diagnosis of craniopharyngioma.
+Your family can have emotional and social effects after a diagnosis of craniopharyngioma.
 This may include dealing with difficult emotions, such as anxiety or anger, or managing stress.
-Sometimes, children have problems expressing how they feel.
+Sometimes, people find it difficult to express how they feel to their loved ones.
+Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about a diagnosis.

 Treatment for craniopharyngioma can be expensive.
 It is often a big source of stress and anxiety for families.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their child’s care.
-Learn more about managing financial considerations, in a separate part of this website.
+Families are encouraged to talk about financial concerns with a member of their health care team.
+Learn more about managing financial considerations in a separate part of this website.

 Caring for a child with craniopharyngioma